casssi/casssi/README.md

 # Salut! 👋, Welcome

-I'm @casssi, a curious student, currently in M1 of information systems,
+I'm @casssi, a curious student, currently in M2 of Cyber Security,
 always motivated to work on new projects and to get my head around it.
 I can work on various types of topics, thanks to my knowledge in web/application development,
 machine learning and cybersecurity.